 All logical things to put in your hall closet – so long as you have the room and so long as you can easily find and access them.
 And what if you don’t have a hall closet?
 What if where you store all your outer-ware and dog supplies is in the laundry room?
 Well, the Piler will pile things in the front hall – on a bench, the floor, the stairs… The Piler puts their coat on before they head out the front door, so the dog’s leash and harness will be stored near to where they exit.

-The size of the space is not as important – they will fit it in there on top of what’s there and in no time at all, you will find precarious piles of things.
+The space’s size is not as important – they will fit it in there on top of what’s there, and in no time at all, you will find precarious piles of things.
 Again this piling is linked to what happens and when – it’s a sequential storage solution.
 It all makes sense to a Piler – everything is exactly where they need it when they need it.

 Pilers are not messy people they simply don’t have a need for their organizing to appear tidy.